 Borderline Personality Disorder (BPD)

-Borderline personality disorder (BPD) is one of the most painful mental health conditions.
-It is also one that is highly stigmatized.
+Borderline personality disorder (BPD) is one of the most painful mental health conditions

-The DSM-5-TR (Diagnostic and Statistical Manual of Mental Disorders - Text Revision) describes BPD as follows:
+From the DSM-5-TR (Diagnostic and Statistical Manual of Mental Disorders - Text Revision)

 1. Frantic efforts to avoid real or imagined abandonment.
 (Note: Do not include suicidal or self-mutilating behavior covered in Criterion 5.)
 2. A pattern of unstable and intense interpersonal relationships characterized by alternating between extremes of idealization and devaluation.